columbia-it/django-jsonapi-training/docs/using_dot.md

 ## Adding our OAuth 2 Client

-To save manual clicking around, you can load the clients shown below from a fixture:
+To save manual clicking around, you can load the clients (DOT calls these _applications_) shown below from a fixture:

 ```text
 (env) django-training$ ./manage.py loaddata myapp/fixtures/oauth2.yaml
 Installed 2 object(s) from 1 fixture(s)
 ```

-DOT calls clients "applications".
 Let's add one.
-Go to http://localhost:8000/admin/oauth2_provider/application/ and select Add Application.
+Go to http://localhost:8000/admin/oauth2_provider/application/ and select `Add Application`.
 DOT offers up a random string for the client ID and secret, but let's overwrite them with our demo values:

 ![DOT create new client](./media/dot1.png "create a new client")